asinghamgoodwin/CasinoGame/README.md

 I'm working on making the card game Casino using pygame.
 In the future I hope to add the following things:

--Making the computer player smarter
+-Making the computer player smarter (probably with levels to choose from since the computer wins against me sometimes as is!)

 -Play online against another person (instead of the computer)